ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 	} );
 ```

-You can see the details of the upcast converter function (`upcastInfoBox()`) in the full source code at the end of this guide.
+You can see the details of the upcast converter function (`upcastCard()`) in the full source code at the end of this guide.

 ### Full source code